LeeAnnEditor/o365hq/FAQ/I need a previous version of Microsoft software I am purchasing. How do I get one.md

 +++
-title = "I need a previous version of Microsoft software I am purchasing.
+title = "I need a previous version of the Microsoft software I am purchasing.
 How do I get one?" description = "" date = 2018-09-07